CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 // --- Main application ---
 let imageDisplayElement = null; // Single image element for display

+/**
+ * Demonstrates simultaneously streaming audio and periodically capturing photos from a Frame device.
+ * This example utilizes:
+ * - `RxAudio` for receiving and processing streaming audio data.
+ * - `RxPhoto` for capturing and receiving photo data.
+ * - The Web Audio API with a custom `AudioWorkletProcessor` for real-time audio playback.
+ * - Dynamic HTML image element updates to display the latest captured photo.
+ * It also includes robust handling for starting, stopping, and cleaning up resources
+ * for both audio and photo streams, including device connection and application lifecycle.
+ */
 export async function run() {
     const frame = new FrameMsg();
     let audioContext;